Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Convergence Analysis for Bayesian Linear Regression

 For notational convenience, we let $\hat{\cov}_k^\mom \triangleq \eta_k^2 \precs_\text{pos}^{\beta_k} \hat{\cov}_{k-1} \precs_\text{pos}^{\beta_k} + (\iden - \frac{\eta_k^2}{2}\precs_\text{pos}^{\beta_k})^2$.
 Here, we used $\tilde{\cov}_k^\mom$, $ \hat{\cov}_k^\mom$ and $\hat{\cov}_k$ to avoid confusion with $\cov_k^\mom$ and $\cov_k$ in the full-batch setting.
 In this case, if we follow ~\citet{stephan2017stochastic} and \citet{chen2014stochastic} in assuming $\noise$ is Gaussian,\footnote{This assumption is non-essential, though Gaussian noise is reasonable by the central limit theorem.} we have

 The second term of \eqref{eq:kinetic} goes to infinity as $\lim_{K\rightarrow \infty} \sum_{k=1}^K \eta_k^2 = \infty$.
 Intuitively, the gradient noise adds to the kinetic energy, and the size of this contribution is proportional to $\eta_k^2$.
 Since this effect is cumulative over all $K$ steps, $\eta_k$ has to be reduced at least as $1/\sqrt{K}$ for the kinetic energy term to go down.
-However, this contradicts the requirement of last-iterate convergence.
+However, this contradicts the requirement that $\lim_{K \rightarrow \infty}\sum_{k=1}^K \eta_k^2 = \infty$, needed for last-iterate convergence.
+In summary, the convergence of $\params_K$ requires us to make sure the sum of step sizes goes to infinity, which in turn results in a non-convergent kinetic energy term~\eqref{eq:kinetic}.

 One may wonder why gradient noise does not hurt the convergence of SGLD~\citep{welling2011bayesian} or SGMCMC~\citep{ma2015complete}.
-Generally speaking, these algorithms are only concerned with the last iteration convergence to the true posterior, hence one can eliminate stochastic error by taking more steps of a smaller size.
+Generally speaking, these algorithms are only concerned with the last iteration convergence to the true posterior, hence one can eliminate the stochastic error by taking more steps of a smaller size.
 In contrast, our bound (and potentially other AIS-style algorithms) relies on all intermediate distributions, and so the error induced by stochastic gradient noise accumulates over the whole trajectory.
+Simply taking smaller steps fails to reduce the error.
+We conjecture that AIS-style algorithms are inherently fragile to gradient noise.